 By Bernie Woodall

-LAKE ORION, Michigan (Reuters) - The United Auto Workers will seek a commitment from General Motors Co
+LAKE ORION, Michigan (Reuters) - The United Auto Workers will seek a commitment from General Motors Co <GM.N> to build new products at two idled plants in Tennessee and Wisconsin in upcoming contract negotiations, a top union official said on Tuesday.

 Continue Reading Below